128technology/docs/docs/config_management_over_forwarding.md

 If static DNS servers are configured and a network-interface is configured to obtain its address via DHCP, the DNS servers learned through the lease are ordered after the statically defined entries.

 :::note
-Configuring `dns-address` is required, however setting `dns-address` to `automatic` is only allowed when a management interface is enabled for DHCP.
+Configuring `dns-config > address` is required, however setting `dns-config > address` to `automatic` is only allowed when a management interface is enabled for DHCP.
 :::

 ### Management Vectors